1. Before the Proposal

 Voluntary uncommitted cost sharing is essentially the same as voluntary committed cost sharing except it is not reported to the agency and no tracking is required for external parties.
 Uncommitted cost sharing is never detailed in a proposal.

 Because a number of internal approvals are required before sending a proposal containing any kind of committed cost sharing, additional time should be given for appropriate budgetary review in other offices.
-If the funds are commited from the department of the PI, approval from the department chair and dean (provost if the unit is not within a divisional structure) are required.
+If the funds are committed from the department of the PI, approval from the department chair and dean (provost if the unit is not within a divisional structure) are required.
 The PI should discuss his/her intentions with them in advance of the paperwork reaching them for signature.
 If the cost shared funds are coming from the central administration, then approval from the the University’s Budget Office is required.
 They should be allowed two weeks to consider the budget plans and will communicate their decision in writing to the requestor and URA.

 Cost Sharing and PI Effort

 The PI must demonstrate effort on any research award.
 Effort is usually recorded as direct salary budgeted and charged to the award.
 There are some circumstances when The PI cannot charge salary on an award (e.g. some awards prohibit direct salary charges).
 Per University policy, the PI must demonstrate effort on any award even when no salary is taken.
 In order to demonstrate this, a cost sharing account is created to capture nominal effort (usually 0.5 months per academic year).
 While this effort would not be included in the proposal budget, it must be included in the PI's report of current and pending support.
 Nominal effort commitments of 0.5 months are considered automatically approved, however commitments of more than 0.5 months will need explicit Division/Department approval.